MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

 ### **Module 2: Application Development Lifecycle in Action**
  - **Demo 1: Examine SRS vs. Well-structured Backlog items (Epic, Features, PBIs).**

-    In this demo you will learn and understand the different between the old requirements engineering  and the modern requirements engineering process and tools.
+    In this demo you will learn and understand the difference between the old requirements engineering  and the modern requirements engineering process and tools.

-    Also, you will learn and understand how organization can structure their requirements in a very well-structured product backlog to help them manage their software delivery in an effective way.
+    Also, you will learn and understand how an organization can structure their requirements in a very well-structured product backlog to help them manage their software delivery in an effective manner.

   - **Demo 2: Create and examine Windows 11 VM (created) from gallery.**

-    In this demo you will learn and understand how to configure your machine to work with virtual machine and how to download and configure Windows 11 VM from the cloud gallery.
+    In this demo you will learn and understand how to configure your machine to work with virtual machines (VMs) and how to download and configure Windows 11 VM from the cloud repository.

-    Also, you will learn and understand the main configuration and settings of the virtual machine like virtual CPU, virtual RAM, virtual HDD, etc. And how to create snapshots and manage them effectively.
+    Also, you will learn and understand the main configuration and settings of the virtual machines like virtual CPU, virtual RAM, virtual HDD, etc. And how to create and manage snapshots effectively.

  - **Demo 3: Create and examine Ubuntu 20.04 VM (created) from gallery.**

-    In this demo you will learn and understand how to download and configure Ubuntu 20.04 VM from the cloud gallery.
+    In this demo you will learn and understand how to download and configure Ubuntu 20.04 VM from the cloud repository.

     Also, you will learn and examine the Ubuntu 20.04 environment.

  - **Demo 4: Create and examine Ubuntu 18.04 VM (created) from gallery.**

-    In this demo you will learn and understand how to download and configure Ubuntu 18.04 VM from the cloud gallery.
+    In this demo you will learn and understand how to download and configure Ubuntu 18.04 VM from the cloud repository.

     Also, you will learn and examine the Ubuntu 18.04 environment.

  - **Demo 5: Create Windows 10 from ISO file.**

     In this demo you will learn and understand how to use the media creation tool to create an ISO file to install Windows 10.

     Also, you will learn and examine the installed Windows environment